zephyrproject-rtos/zephyr/doc/project/project_roles.rst

 cycle are properly addressed.
 The team has the following rights and
 responsibilities:

-* Right to revert any change in a static analysis tool (e.g: Coverity) that does not follow the project expectations.
+* Right to revert any triage in a static analysis tool (e.g: Coverity) that does not follow the project expectations.
 * Responsibility to inform code owners about improper classifications.
 * Responsibility to alert TSC if any issues are not adequately addressed by the